Opera Lafayette: Organization

-As of 2019, the opera's conductor and artistic director is Ryan Brown, Diana Hossack is the executive director, and Nizam Kettaneh and Dorsey C. Dunn are the co-chairs of the company's board of directors.
-The concertmaster of Opera Lafayette's orchestra is Claire Jolivet.
+As of 2019, the opera's conductor and artistic director is Ryan Brown, Lisa Mion is the managing director, and Nizam Kettaneh and Dorsey C. Dunn are the co-chairs of the company's board of directors.
+The concertmaster of Opera Lafayette's orchestra is Jacob Ashworth.

+On July 20, 2023, Opera Lafayette announced the appointment of Patrick Dupré Quigley as Artistic Director Designate, effective immediately.
+Quigley will formally assume the Artistic Director role in 2025.

 The company performs a split season with performances in Washington at the Kennedy Center, and in New York at Frederick P. Rose Hall.

+In 2025, a collaboration between Opera Lafayette and OperaCréole plans to premiere Edmond Dédé's opera Morgiane, nearly 130 years after it was completed by the composer in 1887.

 Discography

-Opera Lafayette has released eleven recordings, all on the Naxos label:
+Opera Lafayette has released a few recordings, all on the Naxos label: